nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </figure>
 <br>

-On the left, we have Connectify's statistics which shows:
+On the left, we have Connectify's statistics which show:

 1. Uncontacted / Contacted / Closed clients
-2. Average interactions amongst all clients
+2. Average interactions among all clients
 2. Breakdown of the different interaction outcomes
 3. Number of HOT / WARM / COLD leads